Average Class Size is the average number of students in a particular class.

 |A district in Good Standing demonstrates success in all performance goals.||Districts that struggled to prepare some of their student subgroups on some or all indicators are identified as Target Districts.|

-Financial transparency reports outline how much each school is spending per student and the source of the funds.
+This district's or school's Financial Transparency Report outlines how much is spent per student and the source of the funds.
 These financial transparency reports were issued for the first time in 2020 for the 2018-19 school year, and annual releases will be available after April 1st in each subsequent year.
 School district financial transparency reports, which display per pupil expenditures for individual schools, as well as district averages, inform conversations within districts about whether equitable resources are being provided at the school level.
 At the state level, these reports help inform future Board of Regents State Aid requests and other policymaking decisions.